emmande/openai-cs-agents-demo/README.md

 ```bash
 streamlit run streamlit_dash.py --server.port 8080
 ```
-The chat fast_api + agents backend will be available at: [http://localhost:8080](http://localhost:8080)
+The streamlit dashboard will be available at: [http://localhost:8080](http://localhost:8080)

 #### Run the UI & backend simultaneously